wjordan/varnish-modules/README.rst

 cookie, vsthrottle, header, saintmode, softpurge, tcp, var, xkey

 Supported Varnish version is described in the `CHANGES.rst` file.
 Normally this is the last public Varnish Cache release.
+See PORTING below for information on support for other versions of Varnish.

 Installation